jpayvazian/final_project/README.md

 #### Other:
 * Passport.js: Authenticates user with GitHub account
-* Anime.js: Library used for custom CSS styling and animations
+* Anime.js: Library used for custom animations
+* Figma: Website used to make custom SVGs used in site

 ### Challenges